bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 ## Public Key Encryption

-Let's imagine I wanted to send a message to Cameron without anyone else being to see that message.
+- Let's imagine I wanted to send a message to Cameron without anyone else being to see that message.
-If I were to just place this note on Cameron's desk, anyone could come by and read it.
+- If I were to just place this note on Cameron's desk, anyone could come by and read it.
-I could find a box with a lock and lock the message away but then I have to somehow get this key to Cameron.
+- I could find a box with a lock and lock the message away but then I have to somehow get this key to Cameron.
-That's not going to work because anyone will be able to come by and grab the key.
+- That's not going to work because anyone will be able to come by and grab the key.
-But what if Cameron already had a box set up on his desk, with his own lock, and the key to unlock that box is always in Cameron's pocket?
+- But what if Cameron already had a box set up on his desk, with his own lock, and the key to unlock that box is always in Cameron's pocket?
-He never shares that key with anyone.
+- He never shares that key with anyone.
-I can then come by his desk, place my message in the box, and lock it.
+- I can then come by his desk, place my message in the box, and lock it.
 And no one else can ever see that message.
-In this example, the box is called the public key.
+- In this example, the box is called the public key.
 The box can be left out in the open, shared around without any consequence.
-The key in Cameron's pocket is called a private key.
+- The key in Cameron's pocket is called a private key.
 Cameron never lets anybody else borrow that key or see it.
-This combination of public and private keys allows me to securely communicate with Cameron.
+- This combination of public and private keys allows me to securely communicate with Cameron.
-This same cryptography trick can be used to authenticate a client with a server.
+- This same cryptography trick can be used to authenticate a client with a server.
-The server will send a random message to the client.
+- The server will send a random message to the client.
-The client will encrypt that message with their private key, and then send that encrypted message back to the server.
+- The client will encrypt that message with their private key, and then send that encrypted message back to the server.
-The server will decrypt this message with their public key and if that value equals the same value they sent, then everything checks out and the client has authenticated.
+- The server will decrypt this message with their public key
+- if that value equals the same value they sent
+- everything checks out and the client has authenticated.

 ## Generating Key Pairs

-We'll generate our key pair on our local machine, not on our server.
+- We'll generate our key pair on our local machine, not on our server.
-Remember, you never, ever want to share your private key with anyone else.
+   - Remember, you never, ever want to share your private key with anyone else.
-It should remain firmly in your possession at all times.
+   - It should remain firmly in your possession at all times.
-For this reason, you always generate key pairs locally.
+   - For this reason, you always generate key pairs locally.
-If you were to generate the key pair on the server, you cannot claim that the private key has always been private.
+- If you were to generate the key pair on the server, you cannot claim that the private key has always been private.
-We'll generate our key pair using an application called ssh-keygen.
+- We'll generate our key pair using an application called `ssh-keygen`.
-You will first be asked to give a file name for the key pair.
+   - You will first be asked to give a file name for the key pair.
-I've given this one the name users/udacity/.ssh/linuxcourse.
+   - I've given this one the name `Users/Udacity/.ssh/linuxCourse`.
-This directory here is the default directory that key pairs should exist in, so I advise you to keep that the same.
+   - This directory here is the default directory that key pairs should exist
-But you can name it what you'd like.
-We'll then add a pass phrase to our key pair, just in case someone does happen to get these files.
+- We'll then add a pass phrase to our key pair, just in case someone does happen to get these files.
-This pass phrase will prevent them from actually using them.
+- This passphrase will prevent them from actually using them.
-Once done, you'll see that ssh-keygen has generated two files, linuxCourse and linuxCourse.pub.
+- you'll see that ssh-keygen has generated two files, `linuxCourse` and `linuxCourse.pub`.
-This file, linuxCourse.pub,
-is what we'll place on our server to enable key based authentication.
+- `linuxCourse.pub` is what we'll place on our server to enable key based authentication.

 ## Supported Key Types